Pushdown automaton: Example

 In words, the first two instructions say that in state p any time the symbol 0 is read, one A is pushed onto the stack.
 Pushing symbol A on top of another A is formalized as replacing top A by AA (and similarly for pushing symbol A on top of a Z).

 The third and fourth instructions say that, at any moment the automaton may move from state p to state q.

 The fifth instruction says that in state q, for each symbol 1 read, one A is popped.

-Finally, the sixth instruction says that the machine may move from state q to accepting state r only when the stack consists of a single Z.
+Finally, the sixth instruction says that the machine may move from state q to accepting state r only when Z is the top stack symbol.
+In this PDA, that is equivalent to the stack consisting of a single Z, since Z is only used as the bottom-of-stack marker and no transition pushes another Z above it.

 There seems to be no generally used representation for PDA.
-Here we have depicted the instruction $(p,a,A,q,\alpha)$ by an edge from state p to state q labelled by $a; A/\alpha$ (read a; replace A by $\alpha$).
+Here we have depicted the instruction $(p,a,A,q,\alpha)$ by an edge from state p to state q labelled by $a; A/\alpha$ (read a from input string; replace A at top of stack by $\alpha$).